AMS Accreditation Standards

 Standard 3: Teaching and Learning (Educational Nature)

-A quality Montessori school implements a Montessori curriculum based on clear and measurable learner outcomes.
+A quality Montessori school implements a Montessori curriculum based on clear and measurable AMS learner outcomes: academic preparation, autonomy and independence, confidence and competence, global citizenship, intrinsic motivation, social responsibility, and spiritual awareness/cosmic education.
 Students actively engage in the learning process, exhibit joy in learning, and apply their knowledge and skills to real-world situations.

 Standard 4: Documenting and Using Results (Learner Outcomes)

-The quality Montessori school enacts an ongoing assessment system that monitors and documents learner outcomes and uses these results to improve educational effectiveness.
+The quality Montessori school enacts an ongoing assessment system that monitors and documents learner outcomes that are based in equitable practices and uses these results to improve educational effectiveness.

 Standard 5: Personnel